akhilesh-w/logseq/pages/Logseq Mods.md

-- Creates Overdue task panel and shows the task which is overdue in the overdue task panelwhen the scheduled task is overdue
+- Creates Overdue task panel and shows the task which is overdue in the overdue task panel.
 - ```closure
       {:title "🔥 OVERDUE"
       :query [:find (pull ?h [*])